 University of Wisconsin, Madison

-Philip H. Taylor also served as a member of the political science staff at the
+Philip H. Taylor was a visiting lecturer at the

 Omega Mu Brothers